ABBA The Concerts

 This is not only sad because it does not tell the full story.
 Looking at the databases and archives of the photographers, photo agencies and TV stations one can also see how many great and interesting pictures there still are – undisplayed, unpublished.
 The official and inoffical audio and video material available shows that there’s much which nobody has to feel ashamed of.
 But yet even essential things like the concert part of Dick Cavett meets ABBA weren’t released in full.
 The Wembley album or the book ABBA Backstage hopefully are good signs for a generally more relaxed feeling regarding live and tour material.

-As of spring 2016 there were rumors about an upcoming 1977 live album in 2017 and also a new release of ABBA The Movie (ABBA Intermezzo magazine #78).
-As these didn’t happen both perhaps just were shifted to 2018 because of other projects (e.g. Benny’s solo album)?
-Nevertheless it’s disappointing that the anniversaries of major ABBA events don’t get more “official” attention anymore, neither by interesting releases nor by online articles or galleries or even books.
+As of spring 2016 there were rumors about an upcoming 1977 live album in 2017 and also a new release of ABBA The Movie, but neither did happen and according to the information given at the fanclub day 2018 in Stockholm a release was rejected by ABBA for the time being.
+So everything, including the wonderful news about new songs, seems to be focussed on the promotion for the upcoming “Abbatar tour”.
+It’s disappointing that the anniversaries of major ABBA events don’t get more “official” attention anymore, neither by interesting releases of original material nor by online articles or galleries or even books.